How To Turn Off 5G on iPhone 12

 Also, just because you’ve turned off 5G doesn’t mean it has to stay off forever.
 You can go back in and switch it on whenever you like.

-For instance, if you know you’re going out after work, for food or drinks, and you haven’t topped up your iPhone 12’s charge, you could switch off 5G and not have to worry about the battery life dying on you.
+For instance, if you know you’re going out after work, for food or drinks, and you haven’t topped up your iPhone 12’s charge, you could switch off 5G – as well as other types of 5G like 5G UC – and not have to worry about the battery life dying on you.

 Obviously, this isn’t ideal.
 But them’s the breaks with new technology.
 It’s always the case: new technology in phones ALWAYS has issues that, nine times out of ten, aren’t resolved until the second or third iteration.
 In this context, that’d be the iPhone 13 or iPhone 14.